A comprehensive guide

 Mistake: Holding your breath or not coordinating your breathing can disrupt your performance and energy levels.

 Correction: Inhale as you lower yourself into the squat and exhale as you push the weight back up to the starting position.
-Maintain a consistent breathing pattern throughout the exercise to optimise oxygen flow and energy.

 8. Lack of Mind-Muscle Connection: